purpleidea/oh-my-vagrant/DOCUMENTATION.md

 ##Overview

-The Oh-My-Vagrant project is a dynamic Vagrant environment that you can extend.
+The Oh-My-Vagrant project lets you describe your Vagrant configuration declaratively in YAML, and provides a general purpose VagrantFile that reads that configuration and passes it to Vagrant.

 ##Project Description

+Vagrant is great, but it has some rough edges, especially if you want your Vagrant files to work across multiple local virt providers (e.g. VirtualBox, libvirt), and multiple host operating systems (whether Windows, Mac OS X, or your preferred flavour of Linux).

-The Oh-My-Vagrant project allows for dynamic lists of virtual machines, puppet integration, docker containers in each machine, automatic DNS setup, easy box downloading, and more!
+The Oh-My-Vagrant project provides a rich VagrantFile that avoids (or works around) many of those rough edges by reading in the desired configuration from a declarative YAML syntax that allows for dynamic lists of virtual machines, Puppet(/Ansible/Chef/Salt) integration, docker containers in each machine, automatic DNS setup, easy box downloading, and more!

-Instead of having to write complex, partially declarative pseudo-ruby code to create and modify a Vagrant environment, you can instead do all the manipulation simply by editing a short omv.yaml definition file.
-This magic is what the Oh-My-Vagrant project provides.
-Additionally, it integrates with code to help you automatically deploy a Puppet Master, kick off docker commands, and more!
+Instead of having to write complex, partially declarative pseudo-ruby code to create and modify a Vagrant environment, you can instead do all the manipulation simply by editing a short `omv.yaml` definition file.
+The provided Vagrantfile then reads this definition to dynamically configure Vagrant.
+Additionally, it integrates with code to help you run existing configuration management utilities, kick off docker commands, and more!

 For more information, start by reading and working through the introductory [blog post](https://ttboj.wordpress.com/2014/09/03/introducing-oh-my-vagrant/).